 For example, you could have a personal distribution list called “Family” that includes 25 of your relatives.
 Rather than typing or selecting each contact, you use the list address or label in the email address field.
 Gmail then translates this list to the equivalent email addresses.

 One caveat is that these email lists work for your Google account but not for other contacts, even if they’re on your contact list.
+They are different than “mailing lists” that are usually managed by a dedicated service or organization.
 In other words, Uncle Joe won’t be able to use your family distribution list.
 Instead, he will have to create his own.
-Or, if you’re nice, you could export those contacts as a CSV file for him or send him the tutorial on how to import Google contacts.
+Or, if you’re nice, you could export those contacts as a CSV file for him or send him the tutorial on how to create a Google Contacts import template.

 Another item to remember is these email labels don’t show to others.
 For example, many people get emails from their companies with names like team@example.com.
 If you look at those emails, you see that group address in the From: field and often can reply to it.
 However, with Gmail lists, the outgoing email doesn’t show your group or mailing list label name.

-For this tutorial, I am using my Google Workspace account.
+For this tutorial, I am using a paid Google Workspace account.
 As a result, your screen may look slightly different from the free version.
 You can get to your contacts by going to https://contacts.google.com in your browser.

-The Google Contact Manager is divided into two parts, as shown in the picture below.
+The Google’s Contacts Manager is divided into two parts, as shown in the picture below.

-[1] This left section shows your existing groups and functions.
+[1] This left section shows your existing Labels (groups) and functions.
 Some groups are automatically created based on your activities.
 For example, if you import records into Google Contacts, it will create a new contact label.
-Another example is “Starred” or “Favorite” contacts, shown at the top of your contacts list.
+Another example is Google’s Other Contacts.

 [2] The right section displays the contact’s primary fields.
 In some cases, you may see incomplete entries.
 For example, you may have a starred contact synced from your Android phone, but you don’t have their email address.